onedrivesignup/onedrivesignup/docs/index.rst

 .. _onedrive_signup:

 ===========================
-How to Sign Up iDrive Account?
+How to Sign Up OneDrive Account?
 ===========================